paritytech/substrate-connect/projects/wallet-template/README.md

 ## Overview

 Welcome to Substrate Connect - the ultimate light client wallet template!
-Substrate Connect leverages the power of the smoldot, a light client that implements the JSON RPC Spec to provide a highly resilient, efficient, and user-friendly wallet experience.
+Substrate Connect leverages the power of [smoldot](https://github.com/smol-dot/smoldot), a light client that implements the JSON RPC Spec to provide a highly resilient, efficient, and user-friendly wallet experience.
 This template is designed to help developers quickly build and deploy a decentralized wallet that interacts with any blockchain in the Substrate ecosystem using a light client.

 What's more, when you use Substrate Connect as a browser extension, your dapps can instantly connect to popular Substrate-based chains without the hassle of waiting for synchronization.
 This is possible because Substrate Connect keeps track of the chains in the background, even when the user isn't actively connected to any dapps.
-At the same time, the dApp will show up as "connected" within the extension, indicating that it is leveraging the extension's bootnodes and specifications.
+At the same time, the dapp will show up as "connected" within the extension, indicating that it is leveraging the extension's bootnodes and specifications.

 ## Getting Started